 - To provide, in a timely manner, any additional services or information which individual members may request, consistent with the member cities' common interests and the League's resources.

-Today, more than 1,130 Texas cities are members of the Texas Municipal League.
+Today, 1,150 Texas cities are members of the Texas Municipal League.
 The League is governed by a Board of Directors made up of:

 - president and president-elect;